 The amendments to IAS 1 clarify the requirements for classifying liabilities as current or non-current.
-The amendment applies to annual reporting periods beginning on or after 1 January 2023.
+The amendment applies to annual reporting periods beginning on or after 1 January 2024.
 Earlier application is permitted.
-These amendments are not expected to result in any significant changes within the Bank.
+These amendments are not expected to result in any significant changes within the Bank as assets and liabilities of Bank are presented in decreasing order of liquidity.